-I like to put together a lot of “diptychs,” which are simply two photos pieced together.
+I like to put together a lot of diptychs, which are simply two photos pieced together.
 I usually combine an action shot with a portrait, because a portrait offers the viewer a peek inside the athlete’s character more than a single action shot would.

 Here is pro skateboarder Theotis Beasley, who is not only a top street skater but is also known for being “the nicest guy in skateboarding.”
-By incorporating bright, vivid colors, an action shot and a portrait of him smiling and dancing, the diptych offers a great overall feel of what Theotis is about.
+By incorporating bright, vivid colors, an action shot and a portrait of him smiling and dancing, the diptych offers a great overall feel of what Beasley is about.

 It’s a fact that you are more creative and produce better work when you’re in a stress-free environment, and your mood can greatly affect the outcome of your images.

-Here, surfer Casey Sershon and I set out on a late afternoon to get some shots from the water; the conditions weren’t the best, but we ended up being the only ones out there, which is pretty rare for where we were: Southern California.
+Here, surfer Casey Sershon and I set out on a late afternoon to get some shots from the water.
+The conditions weren’t the best, but we ended up being the only ones out there, which is pretty rare for where we were: Southern California.

-We had a blast enjoying the surf and beautiful golden hour light, and it shows in the images.
+We had a blast enjoying the surf and beautiful golden-hour light, and it shows in the images.

-In today’s world, where we are exposed to more images than ever before, photographers only have a split second to capture a viewer’s attention before he or she moves on.
+In today’s world, where we are exposed to more images than ever before, photographers have only a split second to capture a viewer’s attention before he or she moves on.

 Using a unique angle and creating a “wow factor” can be key to getting the viewer to stick around.
 The best angles are sometimes the least obvious.

-For this shot of professional BASE Jumper Matthias Giraud, I tried to think outside the box and ended up attaching my GoPro to the end of a pole so I could shoot straight down over the cliff, getting a bird’s-eye-view of this intense and technical jump.
+For this shot of professional BASE jumper Matthias Giraud, I tried to think outside the box and ended up attaching my GoPro to the end of a pole so I could shoot straight down over the cliff, getting a bird’s-eye view of this intense and technical jump.

 Simple equipment is better than you think

-While expensive camera equipment may be a necessity in a few limited circumstances, you don’t always need thousands of dollars worth of fancy equipment to produce quality images.
+While expensive camera equipment may be a necessity in a few limited circumstances, you don’t always need thousands of dollars’ worth of fancy equipment to produce quality images.